simplespy/ece598-uc-contracts/README.md

 ## Installation
-Use `pip install -r requirements.txt` to install all required pip modules for this project.
-Don't forget to run `pip install -e uc/` to install this `uc/` local module before running the codes inside this project.
+Use `pip install -r uc/requirements.txt` to install all required pip modules for this project.
 Python version is **>= 3.5.3**.

+Run `pip install -e .` to install the `uc/` local module for development in this directory.

+The first test can be run as `python uc/apps/coinflip/env.py`.

 ## Folder structure

-`paper/`: Our proposed paper.
-Using Makefile to compile the PDF.

-`papers/`: Other reference papers.

 `uc/`: Python UC module

-`apps/`: Examples of using python UC module
+`uc/apps/`: Examples of using python UC module

+`uc/tutorial/`: Tutorials following along the SaUCy course

 ### Files under `uc/`